LAST UPDATED: 24.05.2022

 It’s not the first time we’ve seen this van here beside the river.
 In fact, it seems to be a permanent fixture!

-On our latest trip to Wales (August 2020) we headed up the West Coast, stopping at Llandanwg to visit the little church in the sand dunes, resting place for our Roberts’ ancestors.
+On a road trip around Wales (August 2020) we headed up the West Coast, stopping at Llandanwg to visit the little church in the sand dunes, resting place for our Roberts’ ancestors.

 On the way back we spotted this N reg (1995) Ford Transit ‘Auto-Sleeper’.
 Because of its length – almost as long as our VW Cree – we assume it must sleep four.